 We are defenseless.

-Our only option is to “block unknown senders” from inside your spam message settings, which basically opts you out of all texts from everyone except those in our address book, turning your contacts into a white list.
+So how can you stop text spam?
+Your only option is to “block unknown senders” from inside your spam message settings, which basically opts you out of all texts from everyone except those in our address book, turning your contacts into a white list.

 It’s an extreme response and it could cause big problems.
 What if someone not in your address book sends an important text?
 “Hey, I’m your neighbor from across the street.
 Your garage is on fire.”